 Dr. Rob Mastrodomenico obtained a BSc in Mathematics and Statistics and PhD in Statistics at the University of Reading.
 He has spent his career working as a data scientist in the sports sector, building predictive models for sporting events.
 In 2011 he set up Global Sports Statistics which provides consultancy and modelling services to clients in the sports sector.
-Aside from statistics, Rob’s other interest is in programing.
+Aside from statistics, Rob’s other interest is in programming.
 He has years of experience in many different languages but has become an advocate for Python and all that it can do to support all aspects of dealing with and modelling data.

 Dr. Claudia von Vacano